importrayhan/QPP_4_ASSISTANT/scripts/README.md

 terms (low IDF) that match many documents equally, making it hard for the system to distinguish relevant from irrelevant.

-Reference: Narabzad's implementation uses `math.log(N/df)` with natural log.
-He & Ounis specify log₂.
-QPP4CS uses pyserini's IndexReader which computes `ln(1 + (N - df + 0.5)/(df + 0.5))` (BM25 IDF variant).
-Our
-implementation uses `log₂(N/df)` matching the original paper.
-The choice of log base affects scale but not ranking — all produce identical query orderings.
+Reference: Our implementation uses `log₂(N/df)` matching the original paper.

 **MaxIDF** — same formula, takes max instead of mean.
 Captures the single most discriminative term.
 More robust to queries mixing one rare term with